Red Dirt Home for Wayward Poets — Oklahoma City, OK

 So it goes.
 You draw the slot you draw.
 And the audience didn’t seem to hold it against me for chasing spontaneous rom-com slapstick with poems about death and cats.

-Sometimes it’s all about the space (like at Deep South in Raleigh), sometimes the space is a friendly uncle who lends a little extra charm to the event (like at The Venue in Norfolk), and sometimes it hardly matters.
+Sometimes it’s all about the space (like at Deep South in Raleigh), sometimes the space is a friendly uncle who lends a little extra charm to the event (like at The Venue on 35th in Norfolk), and sometimes it hardly matters.

 Not that the room wasn’t plenty odd.
 It was dark and bizarre in the best of ways—worn chairs and wobbly tables, an electric cord hanging from the ceiling in the middle of the room, some kind of color light show reflecting on the window in a dizzy circle.
 Classic near-forgotten back room of every restaurant ever.